ppy/osu-wiki/wiki/Tournaments/OMIC/2022_4K/en.md

 ## Participants

-Below is the list of players that qualified to Round of 32 (alongside with each seed) from the total of 46 players that were registered.
+Below is the list of players that qualified to Round of 32 (alongside with seeding) from the total of 46 players that were registered.

 | Seed | Player |
 | :-: | :-- |